alexhaydock/pinewall/README.md

   --secure-boot
 ```

 Note that we use `OVMF_VARS_4M.qcow2` as the source for the VARS file in the command above.
 This is a default (empty) VARS store, unlike `OVMF_VARS_4M.secboot.qcow2` which already has a number of Microsoft, Red Hat, etc keys enrolled in it.
 Using the blank store and the `none` arguments for the Microsoft keys means we can be sure that only **our** key is being used to validate the signed OS image.
+This means we don't need to worry about maintaining up-to-date DBX (revocation) lists.

 Boot the image directly like this:
 ```sh